codarrenvelvindron/codarren.github.io/_posts/2021-03-19-Day78-Improve_your_GNU-Linux_Terminal.md

 And of course it becomes harder to differentiate files from folders.

-So I will make folders green.
+So I will set the terminal colors in auto mode.

 ```
 #We first check the colors that are currently set